 Bashir is a world-renowned leading computer engineer, who has made significant theoretical and experimental contributions to understanding the interactions between hardware and software of energy-constrained computing and its application in industrial designs.
 He is acknowledged internationally in energy-efficient computing and systems engineering and his research has won numerous academic awards and external recognition.
 He has played a prominent role in the development of battery-free computing that underpins a broad range of digital technologies such as the internet of things.
 He was awarded a CBE in 2018 for services to engineering and industry, was elected a Fellow of the Royal Academy of Engineering in 2013 and as a Fellow of the Institute of Electrical and Electronics Engineering in 2011.

 Bashir has successfully led a number of large-scale interdisciplinary research programmes funded by the Engineering and Physical Sciences Research Council (EPSRC) and industry.
 He has published 400 technical papers and authored or co-authored 7 books.
 He served on the Research Excellence Framework 2014 Panel and will serve again in 2021 as a member of the Engineering Panel.
-In 2008 he founded the Arm-ECS industry-academia centre of research excellence – a collaboration between researchers at the Department of Electronics and Computer Science at the University of Southampton and Arm Research, Cambridge.
+In 2008 he founded the Arm-ECS industry-academia centre of research excellence – a collaboration between researchers at Arm Research Cambridge and the University of Southampton, where he previously served as an Executive Dean for 6 years prior to moving to King’s as Executive Dean of the Faculty of Natural, Mathematical & Engineering Sciences.

 Bashir is a passionate advocate of equality and inclusion and championing diversity in both higher education and within the Engineering profession.